 He has led national data analytics capabilities that have helped defend the UK from major security threats, identified money laundering, fraud and market abuse, and played a critical role in protecting the London 2012 Olympic Games.
 Suman has a strong background in cyber security and data privacy and is a passionate champion of Diversity and Inclusion.

-A high performing top-level professional with specialist skills in commercial, marketing, communications, broadcast and digital leadership.
-Currently Chief Commercial Officer at the Rugby Football League, where he oversees Commercial Partnerships, Broadcasting, Marketing, Communications, Digital & Content, Major Events, Membership & Loyalty for the National Governing Body for Rugby League in the UK, with a successful 15-year career within the elite sport sector, inclusive of a World Cup, Super League (Europe), International Cricket, Premiership Rugby Union and the English Premier League.
+Mark Foster is the Chief Commercial Officer at the Rugby Football League in the UK and has had a successful 15-year career within the elite sport sector, inclusive of a World Cup, Super League (Europe), International Cricket, Premiership Rugby Union and the English Premier League.

 He has specialist skills in commercial partnerships, marketing, communications, broadcast and digital leadership and is experienced at relationship building, cultural & commercial transformation, critical-level negotiation and closing deals.